functionalscript/nanvm/notes/djs-article.md

 the data, `"${x[0].y.z}"` evaluates to `"1"` (using `${}` syntax to wrap a JS-like term).
 A more complicated example,
 `["#for-each", [{"x": 1}, {"x": 2}], "template.json"]`, injects parametrized
-content of another .json template (using `#` syntax to specify a predefined processing function).
+content of another .json template in a loop (using `#` prefix to refer a built-in `for_each`function).
 Despite its relative obscurity, this project provides expressive computation capabilities for extending JSON in a general-purpose manner.

 Our second exemplar JSON extension,
 [ARM templates DSL](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/syntax),